 In the 50m Freestyle Final on day seven competition, Dressel lowered his own American record with a 21.15 to win the gold.

 On day seven, Dressel followed the 50m free American record and gold medal swim with, perhaps, the most memorable performance of the meet.
 The 100m butterfly final was hyped as the rematch between Dressel and old high school teammate Joseph Schooling, the 2016 Olympic Champion in the event.
 Earlier in the spring, Dressel clipped Schooling in the NCAA Championships 100 yard butterfly final.
-Schooling vowed to win at Worlds in Budapest.
+Schooling looked forward to a chance at redemption at Worlds in Budapest.
 Dressel answered by winning the World Championship final in 49.86, a mere .04 off Michael Phelp’s World Record (2009 World Championships in Rome in a #techsuit).
 Schooling tied for third with Britain’s James Guy in a 50.83.

 Later that night he added his sixth gold in the 4×100 meter mixed freestyle relay.
 He joined Nathan Adrian, Mallory Comerford and Simone Manuel to break the World Record in 3:19.60.